AlexArevaloArenas/AlexArevaloArenas.github.io/projects/nuevas-vistas.md

 To bypass traditional 2D art limitations, I pivoted to a photography-based aesthetic.
 By utilizing my own photography and original music, I focused on building a specific atmosphere rather than high-fidelity assets.

-*The "Healing" Workflow*: Managing all pillars of production allowed me to see how framing and pacing can compensate for low-resource environments.
+*Complete control*: Managing all pillars of production allowed me to see how framing and pacing can compensate for low-resource environments.

-*Contextual Audio/Visuals*: Using real-world imagery and custom soundscapes provided a sense of "place" that rendered complex 2D illustrations unnecessary.
+*Contextual Audio/Visuals*: Using real-world imagery and custom soundscapes provided a sense of place that rendered complex 2D illustrations unnecessary.

 {% include image.html url="https://alex-perritos.itch.io/nuevas-vistas" image="projects/nuevas-vistas/frame_185.jpg" %}